 Most cars today have stickers that can represent just about anything under the sun.
 These can be your favorite car club, the passengers on board, and the dealership where your car was bought.
 Like everything on Earth, these will eventually expire leaving your car with a faded, worn out ugly piece of paper stuck on your windshield or bumper.

-Fortunately, there are a number of ways to remove stickers and we at AutoDeal discuss each of them to help you out.
+Fortunately, just like cleaning your interior, there are a number of ways to remove them by yourself and we at AutoDeal discuss each of them to help you out.

 For starters, using the good ole fingernail to lift the edge of the sticker could do the trick.
 If it does, gently pull back then rub the residue with isopropyl alcohol.
 Pulling it upward will tear the sticker apart.